hasura/graphql-engine/docs/graphql/manual/auth/basics.rst

 You can notice above how the same query now only includes the right slice of data.

-.. admonition:: Permission rules can also use nested object's fields
+.. admonition:: Defining access control rules

+  Access control, or permission rules can be as complex as you need them to be, even using a nested object's fields if required.
+You can use the same operators that you use to filter query results to define permission rules.
+See :doc:`filtering query results <../queries/query-filters>` for more details.

   For example, for an ``article`` table with nested ``author`` table, we can define the select permission as:

   .. code-block:: json

     {
+      "_and":
+        [
+          {
+            "published_on": { "_gt": "31-12-2018" }
+          },
-      "author" : {
+          {
-        "id": {
+            "author": {
-          "_eq": "X-Hasura-User-Id"
+              "id": { "_eq": "X-Hasura-User-Id" }
             }
           }
+        ]
       }

 .. _restrict_columns: